acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/02-hello_world.md

 ~~~
 {: .language-c}

-> ## Stack Overflow
+> ## Using arrays in C
 > The easiest way to declare arrays as static:
 > ~~~
 >  A[2048][2048];
 > ~~~
 >{: .language-c}
 >Globally defined static arrays are allocated when a program starts, and they occupy memory until a program ends.
 If you declare large arrays as static, your program may crash with a "Segmentation fault" error.
 Static arrays are allocated on the stack, and the OS limits the size of the stack memory available to a user.
-You can check your stack memory limit using the command:
+>- You can check your stack memory limit using the command:
 >~~~
 >ulimit -s
 >~~~
->{:.language-c}
+>{:.language-bash}
+>- The *ulimit* command allows you to modify your stack memory limit:
+>~~~
+>ulimit -s unlimited
+>~~~
+>{:.language-bash}
 {: .callout}

-#### *Sections*
+#### The *omp sections*
-- ***Sections*** construct breaks work into separate, discrete sections.
+- The *omp sections* construct breaks work into separate, discrete sections.
 - It is is a non-iterative work-sharing construct.
 - It specifies that the enclosed section(s) of code are to be divided among the threads in the team.
 Independent *section* directives are nested within a *sections* directive.
 Each *section* contains different instructions and is executed once by a thread.
 - It is possible for a thread to execute more than one *section*.
-- *Sections* can be used to implement a *functional parallelism*.
+- *Sections* can be used to implement a *functional parallelism* (concurrent execution of different tasks).

 ~~~
 #pragma omp parallel shared(a,b,c,d) private(i)